Welcome to today's edition of the Rush 24-7 podcast.

 She'll never be happy.

-She's gonna be punished.
+She's going to be punished.

-She's even if she becomes rich and famous in her heart, she's sad.
+Even if she becomes rich and famous in her heart, she's sad.

 What is she sad and unhappy about?